Mistweaver Monk PvP Guide in Battle for Azeroth (BfA 8.1)

 Grapple Weapon disarms the enemy for 6 seconds.
 This can be crucial utility against teams with a melee DPS on it.
 If you are uncomfortable with playing Way of the Crane against melee teams, you can replace that talent with Grapple Weapon.
 You will be losing healing output, but gaining strong utility.

-Eminence reduces the cooldown of your Transcendence: Transfer by 20 seconds.
-This talent can be useful in 2v2 arena versus teams with mobile melee specs on them (Demon Hunter, Windwalker, Feral Druid).
+Eminence reduces the cooldown of your Transcendence: Transfer.
+This talent can be useful versus teams with mobile melee specs on them (Demon Hunter, Windwalker, Feral Druid).
+You should replace Counteract Magic with this PvP talent.

 Healing Sphere allows you to place a healing sphere on the ground after 1.5 seconds.
 If allies walk through it, they consume the sphere, healing them and dispelling all harmful periodic magic effects.
 Only 3 spheres can be active at the same time.
 This should be used against teams with multiple Dot spells and pairs well when used with Counteract Magic.
-If you have already replaced Chrysalis with Counteract Magic, you should replace Surging Mist.
+If you have already replaced Chrysalis with Counteract Magic, you should replace Way of the Crane.

 7. Racial Bonuses for Mistweaver Monks